-- Considering the unfortunate implications, in actual canon comics, Justin is NOT a fan of getting T Ged.
+- Considering the Unfortunate Implications therin, Justin is NOT a fan of getting TGed in actual canon comics.

 - Whateley Universe example: Trevor James Goodkind is a Sheltered Aristocrat, one of the heirs of the Goodkind fortune.
 The Goodkinds hate mutants and privately support a lot of the anti-mutant organizations worldwide.
 Also, he supports his father who rails against transsexuals because older brother Greg was one and ran off.
 No points for guessing what Trevor turns into: an intersexed mutant who can't even pass as a guy anymore.
 Incidentally, this isn't consistent with how the metahuman gene normally manifests in this 'verse, and this is happening to Trevor -who really didn't do anything to deserve it besides taking everything his dad said as gospel instead of thinking for himself- because some Random Omnipotent Being felt like screwing with him.

 - Happens to the Egomaniac Hunter in the short animated film Blackface with a hint of Stable Time Loop at the end.

 - In Ben 10: Alien Force, Albedo, Azmuth's former assistant, creates an Omnitrix of his own ignoring Azmuth's warnings.
 However, since Ben's DNA is linked, Albedo accidentally becomes transformed into a clone of Ben much to his disgust.
 Azmuth punishes Albedo by keeping him trapped in that form.